 How to Know If You’re Codependent (Without Taking an Online Quiz)

-1. You Feel Responsible for Everyone’s Emotions
+1. Feeling Responsible for Others’ Emotions

-2. Saying No Makes You Feel Guilty
+2. Guilt When Saying No

-3. You Stay in One-Sided or Draining Relationships
+3. Remaining in One-Sided or Draining Relationships

 What Causes Codependency?

-Therapy for Codependency Can Help
+Therapy for Codependency

 Ready to take the next step?